-In Ushuaia your mandatory transfer package will provide some free time to explore this quaint port town, and also (when flight schedules allow) a tour of Tierra del Fuego National Park.
+In Ushuaia your Charter Flight & Hotel Package allows for some free time to explore this quaint port town, and also (when flight schedules allow) a tour of Tierra del Fuego National Park.
 Note: The tour (if available) may take place on either the embarkation or disembarkation day.